habitat-sh/habitat/www/source/tutorials/getting-started-configure-plan.html.md

 3. Save the file.

 ## Build the artifact
 Now that you have defined how your source files should be installed and configured in your artifact, it's time to build it in the studio.
-Enter the following command to create the artifact.
+Change directory to `/src` and enter the following command to create the artifact.

 ~~~ bash
 [23][default:/src:0]$build plans/mytutorialapp